akhouli/Geneology/README.md

 This is a readme Guide text file that contains instructions on how to run and compile the Geneology Tree Application
 =====================================================================================================================

-The Geneology Zip file contains:
+The Geneology Repo contains:
 -----------------------------------

-	1- Geology Tree - Team 1 - Documentation folder
+	1- Master Branch :
-	2- Java Source Code folder
+	-	Source Code
+	2- Jar Branch:
-	3- JAR file (with images & help.txt) folder
+	-       JAR file (with images & help.txt) folder

 --------------------------------------------------
 --------------------------------------------------

 Steps to Launch the Application
 ===================================
-	1- You can launch the application by simply running the JAR file "MainGUI.jar.
+	1- You can launch the application by simply running the JAR file in the Jar Branch "MainGUI.jar.

 Or
 --